gip-inclusion/matomo-scalingo-deploy/README.md

 ### Configuration

+#### Select a specific version of PHP

+By default, Stack 20 and 22 of Scalingo run PHP v8.2.1.
+If you want to specify another version, as recommanded by Matomo admin warnings :
+- set env variable `PHP_VERSION` to the new one ("~8.4")
+- Rebuild and deploy your app

 #### Override Matomo version
 You want to a different matomo version:
 - set env variable `MATOMO_VERSION` to the new one